samson8884/AngularSeed/README.md

 3. in app.module.ts
 ```
-import { HttpClientModule } from 'ngx-http-client';
+import { HttpClientModule } from '@angular/common/http';
-Note: Do not import HttpClientModule from @angular/common/http if you need to pass special characters as query params
+Note: (for angular version 5) Do not import HttpClientModule from @angular/common/http if you need to pass special characters as query params instead import from ngx-http-client

 imports: [
     BrowserModule,